klauza/e-newsstand/README.md

   - payment system
 - Shop
   - query string search
-- admin dashboard
+- Admin dashboard
-  - can change UI layout
+  - ability to change UI - colors and layout
-  - can add items to the shop
+  - can manage [create, update, delete] shop categories & items
-  - can change featured items
+  - can change featured items ( still in dev )

 Project is still in development mode, so some features might not work yet
 <br/>